tiiuae/sbomnix/README.md

 # sbomnix

+This repository is home to various command line tools and Python libraries that aim to help with software supply chain challenges:
-`sbomnix` is a utility that generates SBOMs given [Nix](https://nixos.org/) derivations or out paths.
+- [`sbomnix`](#generate-sbom-based-on-derivation-file-or-out-path) is a utility that generates SBOMs given [Nix](https://nixos.org/) derivation or out path.

-In addition to `sbomnix` this repository is home to [nixgraph](./doc/nixgraph.md) - a Python library and command line utility for querying and visualizing dependency graphs for [Nix](https://nixos.org/) Packages.

-For a demonstration of how to use `sbomnix` generated SBOM in automating vulnerability scans, see: [vulnxscan](scripts/vulnxscan/README.md).
+- [`nixgraph`](./doc/nixgraph.md) helps query and visualize dependency graphs for [Nix](https://nixos.org/) derivation or out path.
+- [`vulnxscan`](./doc/vulnxscan/vulnxscan.md) is a vulnerability scanner demonstrating the usage of SBOMs in running vulnerability scans.
+- [`repology_cli`](./doc/replogoy_cli.md) and [`repology_cve`](./doc/replogoy_cli.md#repology-cve-search) are command line clients to [repology.org](https://repology.org/).
+- [`nix_outdated`](./doc/nix_outdated.md) is a utility that finds outdated nix dependencies for given out path, listing the outdated packages in priority order based on how many other packages depend on the given outdated package.

-For an example of how to use the tooling provided in this repository to automate vulnerability scanning for a nix flake project, see: [ghafscan](https://github.com/tiiuae/ghafscan).
+For an example of how to use the tooling provided in this repository to automate daily vulnerability scans for a nix flake project, see: [ghafscan](https://github.com/tiiuae/ghafscan).

-The [CycloneDX](https://cyclonedx.org/) and [SPDX](https://spdx.github.io/spdx-spec/v2.3/) SBOMs for each release of `sbomnix` itself are available in the [release assets](https://github.com/tiiuae/sbomnix/releases/latest).
+The [CycloneDX](https://cyclonedx.org/) and [SPDX](https://spdx.github.io/spdx-spec/v2.3/) SBOMs for each release of sbomnix tooling is available in the [release assets](https://github.com/tiiuae/sbomnix/releases/latest).

-`sbomnix` and other tools in this repository originate from [Ghaf Framework](https://github.com/tiiuae/ghaf).
+All the tools in this repository originate from [Ghaf Framework](https://github.com/tiiuae/ghaf).

 Table of Contents
 =================